jfvilas/plugin-kwirth-common/README.md

 # Kwirth Backstage Common
-This repo contains common objects for use both at front and backend Backstage Kwirth plugins.
+This repo contains common objects for use both at frontend and backend Backstage Kwirth plugins.